getbubblenow/bubble/docs/remote-launcher.md

 Configure the remaining fields as you desire.
 When you're ready, click the "Launch Your Bubble!" button.

 The screen will refresh and show a progress meter.
+A typical launch will take about 10 minutes.

+## Your Very Remote Launcher
+The very first Remote Launcher you launch will build a [Packer](https://packer.io) image that will be used for this and subsequent launches.

+This process adds about 20-25 minutes to the launch process.
+This only happens the first time you launch a Remote Launcher.
+Later launches can skip this step, because Bubble will detect that the packer image already exists.

+## Next Steps
 When your Bubble finishes launching, it will show a "Connect to Bubble" button.
 Click this and you'll be connected to your Remote Launcher.

-You are now ready to [Launch a Bubble](launch-node.md)
+You are now ready to [Launch a Bubble](launch-node.md) from the Remote Launcher